Car Insurance for Uber & Lyft Drivers: Closing the Rideshare Coverage Gap

 Which insurance companies offer the best rideshare coverage?

 State Farm, USAA (for military families), Progressive, Allstate, and Mercury are consistently strong options for rideshare coverage.
 State Farm stands out for its availability in all 50 states, making it the most accessible choice for most drivers.
-USAA typically offers the lowest endorsement rates (around $6/month) for eligible members, while Allstate provides unique deductible gap protection — particularly valuable given the $2,500 deductible both Uber and Lyft now carry.
+USAA typically offers the lowest endorsement rates for eligible members, while Allstate's Ride for Hire endorsement is one of the most affordable options broadly — providing unique deductible gap protection up to $2,500.
 Your best option depends on your state, driving record, and existing insurance relationships, so comparing quotes from multiple providers is always recommended.

 Compare Car Insurance Rates in Ohio